sriyanaidu/Team_08_Final_Project/README.md

 Professor: Zach Drake

 ## Team Members
+Aryaman Paigankar

+Goutham Patchipulusu

 Sai Satya Sriya Naidu Kola

-Goutham Patchipulusu

 Sakshi Patil

-Aryaman Paigankar

 Tanya Gupta

-N. Yasmin Bromir
+Yasmin Bromir

 # Analyzing Crime, Crash Reporting, and Traffic Violations
 With a focus on Montgomery County in Maryland, we will be analyzing data about crimes, crashes, and traffic violations to establish if there are any relationships between crimes, crashes, and locations.